 Chagall's early life in the schetl with his Hasidic Jew parents was a strong influence on his work throughout his life.
 He carried a Russian mysticism, and an intrinsic understanding of and sympathy for his religious roots wherever he travelled.
 Though open to new ideas, and embracing many elements of the modernist style, of which he was an early proponent, the dreams and realities of his early life ever formed the core of his aesthetics.
 Early works show that he had a happy childhood, in spite of the hard life he and his family faced.
 It is important to note that, unlike some other Jews of his generation, he never tried to hide his connection to Judaism.
 Much of his work contains the internal dichotomy between traditional Jewish art, and modernist art.

 In 1906, Chagall moved to St. Petersburg, the centre of the Russian artistic world.
 He studied under Léon Bakst at the Zvantseva School of Drawing and Painting from 1908-1910.
-Whilst there, he was introduced to the works of Paul Gauguin.
+Whilst there, Chagall's teachers introduced him to the brilliant colors of Matisse and the Fauves.
+The young artist also studied Rembrandt and other Old Masters such as Caravaggio, Johannes Vermeer, and great post-impressionists like Van Gogh and Gauguin.
+Moreover, while in St. Petersburg Chagall discovered the genre that would become a highlight of his career: theater set and costume design.
 During this period, he returned home frequently, and met his future wife, and subject of many of his paintings, Bella Rosenfeld.

 It was during this time that Chagall had his first commercial successes.
 He became an integral part of what later became known as the Ecole de Paris.
 Some of his paintings from this period, like Paris Through the Window, show his very successful attempts to fit into his new milieu, while others, like The Birthday, and I and the Village are filled with nostalgia for his old life in Vitebsk.
 The range of emotive and whimsical figures and motifs in Chagall's work led André Breton to say that he alone had returned metaphor triumphantly to modern painting.
 Some of the otherworldly, supernatural touches in his paintings were said to prefigure surrealism.